bdaehlie/https-percentage/README.md

 # https-percentage

-A WebExtension that displays the percentage of network connections that use HTTPS while you browse the Web.
+A WebExtension that displays the percentage of network requests that use HTTPS while you browse the Web.

 Currently only tested in Firefox.